Visit our knowledge base to learn more or get in touch with support.

 You can also now zoom in on the Hue/Saturation Scope by selecting the yellow arrow and dragging up and dawn to zoom in/out.

 Hue/Lightness Scope: This scope is similar to the Hue/Saturation scope in that it lays out hues in a rainbow, but in this case it is measuring hue against luminance.
 Use this scope to check how bright your skin tones are or how close you are to blowing out your blue sky.

 Memory Colors Scope: Shows an image that will appear well-balanced when the colors of certain objects appear to match our memory of what they should be.
 Examples include blue skies, green foliage and the warm tone of human skin of any ethnicity.
 These colors are sometimes called 'memory colors' and it can be challenging to know when your colors match these targets.

 The Memory Colors Scope makes it easy to tune your corrections to bring colors toward their pure tones.
 The scope shows a miniature copy of your image, but only displays the memory colors of red, green, blue and flesh tones.
 If your colors are missing these targets, the image in the scope will appear black.
 Wherever your image is hitting the memory color targets, the scope will light up with the appropriate colors.

-Skin Scope is a quick way to check if your skin tones are are identified properly and will look correct.
+Skin Overlay is a quick way to check if your skin tones are are identified properly and will look correct.
 This gives you a good guide to color correcting for skin tones specifically, which is a difficult task.
 This grid helps you set up skin colors that will align properly to correct skin tones on a vectorscope (which is a device used to measure color in a video signal).

-Use Skin Scope when you want to do some fine tuning for skin correction.
-For instance, activate Skin scope when working with the Cosmo tool or Pop tool so you can check skin tones as you work.
+Use Skin Overlay when you want to do some fine tuning for skin correction.
+For instance, activate Skin Overlay when working with the Cosmo tool or Pop tool so you can check skin tones as you work.
 If the orange lines increase, that means you have added true skin tone.
 If the lines decrease, you have removed true skin tone.